 The Helen Hamlyn Centre for Design

-Gianpaolo is an Industrial Designer with over eight years experience in product design and development in healthcare.
+Gianpaolo is an Industrial Designer with over 10 years experience in design innovation in healthcare.

-Since joining the Helen Hamlyn Centre for Design in 2010 Gianpaolo has developed projects in the Health and Patient Safety Lab.
+When joining the Helen Hamlyn Centre for Design in 2010 Gianpaolo applied his design skills to develop projects in the Health and Patient Safety Lab.
 He worked as a Research Associate in the Redesign of the UK Ambulance project to deliver a full-size demonstrator unit that is now influential in an agreement for a national specification among manufacturers and the NHS.
 His work on the ambulance has received multiple international awards including the Design Museum's Design of the Year Award in 2012 and a Silver IDEA Award by the Industrial Designers Society of America.

 The ambulance project led Gianpaolo to develop an interest in user-centred design for medical and healthcare applications.
 Within the centre's Healthcare & Patient Safety Lab he has been involved in the Department of Health and Design Council initiative to reduce violence and aggression in A&E departments through design.
-These proposals are being taken forward by design consultancy PearsonLloyd and are currently being trialled by several NHS Trusts across the UK.
-The work has recently received a Silver IDEA Award by the Industrial Designers Society of America.
+These proposals have been implemented at several NHS Trusts across the UK demonstrating financial savings and improved patient outcomes.
+The work was awarded a Silver IDEA Award by the Industrial Designers Society of America.